PhilippTh/ris-API-wrapper/README.md

 ```

 ```
-# Print all case number of decisions the High Constitutional Court has decided in a specific period.
+# Print all case numbers of decisions the High Constitutional Court has decided in a specific period.
 from risApiWrapper.Judikatur import Vfgh

 wrapper_instance = Vfgh(